-SUMMARY: the article, taken from The Indipendent and written by David Keys, deals with child-labour; it bases its conclusions on the studies of the Oxford's professor Jane Humphries, and marks how child slaves were one of the most important fundamentals of the industrial Revolution.
-Not only, but it shows how these conditions irremediably changed English families' conditions, and women's role and mentality.
+SUMMARY: the article, taken from The Indipendent and written by David Keys, deals with child-labour; it bases its conclusions on the studies of Oxford's professor Jane Humphries, and marks how child slaves were one of the most important bases for the industrial Revolution.
+Not only, but it shows how these conditions irremediably changed English families conditions, and women's role and mentality.

-Industrial Revolution was based on the work of poor and vulnerable groups of people, making the rich richer, the poor poorer b pixers
+Industrial Revolution was based on the work of poor and vulnerable groups of people, making the rich richer, the poor poorer

-- Children were treated as things, just because they were poor - Women had to stay at home and couldn't work anymore
+- Children but males in general who weren't capitalists were treated as things, not as people, just because they didn't have money - Women had to stay at home and couldn't work anymore

-Different populations' equality
+Different identities' equality